danieldeer/heatertips/content/posts/can-i-use-an-extension-cord-with-a-space-heater.md

 ## Can I use a Power Strip with a Space Heater?

-Similar to extension cords, you should not use power strips with a space heater **except if you use a heavy-duty produc** t.
+Similar to extension cords, you should not use power strips with a space heater **except if you use a heavy-duty product**.
 Cheaply made power strips can easily heat up so the material melts.
 They might even catch fire.

 Personally, I recommend [**this heavy-duty power strip** (click here to view it on amazon)](https://amzn.to/3dLAyOa).